Ghadir-class submarine: Design

 Submarines in the class are equipped with sonars of an unknown type.
+A Ghadir's crew totals seven officers and men.

-Ghadirs crew totals 7 officers and men.
+Operational capabilities

-Operational capabilitiesGhadir submarines are alleged to have launched different types of torpedoes, namely Valfajr and Hoot.
+Ghadir submarines are alleged to have launched different types of torpedoes, namely Valfajr and Hoot.
 Anti-ship cruise missiles Nasr-1 and Jask-2 are both reportedly launched successfully, the latter being developed specifically for launch from submarines.
 The ships in the class are also capable of laying naval mines in addition to retrieving frogmen for special operations.
 They are assumed to have "an extremely limited endurance", while described as "very maneuverable", as well as being able to "sit silently submerged while waiting for its prey".
 Considering that Ghadir submarines could possess only two torpedoes or missiles, Joseph Trevithick writes that Iranians may plan to use them "en masse to launch barrages of the missiles".

 Vijay Sakhuja, director of the National Maritime Foundation, comments that the class is "[the] most difficult to detect particularly when resting on the seabed and this could be the possible tactics that the Iranian Navy could employ during hostilities.
 Further, given their numbers, these could overwhelm enemy's technological superiority".

 According to U.S. Navy Captain Tracy A. Vincent, Ghadir submarines can provide additional surveillance capability and create a new layer of defense for Iranian naval forces.
 Commander Daniel Dolan maintains that the submarines are well-designed for the purpose of guerrilla warfare, ambush and anti-access/area denial (A2/AD), describing them as potentially more expendable in comparison to Kilo-class attack submarines.
 He argues that American fleet is prone to a high threat environment created by sheer number of these "small but lethal threats".
 Royal Navy Commander Ryan Ramsey, who captained nuclear submarine HMS Turbulent in the Persian Gulf has stated that the submarines are a threat to western forces operating in the region, adding that "[t]he Ghadir-class are tiny submarines but have enough torpedoes to sink a couple of ships".

 Mark Episkopos opines that Ghadir submarines maintain "strong offensive capabilities" that contribute to the "dangerous" subsurface fleet of Iran.

 IRIN commander Hossein Khanzadi has said the class "can do what the U-boats did during World War II".
+Anyway it was not clear the purpose of building these submarines.
+It may have been done as first step in being able to build domestically submarines and at same time send a signal to other countries in Gulf region with stronger navies.
+It also gives the possibility to train Iranian Navy in submarine operations.
+Fitting into Iranian naval guerrilla tactics will also allow Iran to operate bigger submarines in the future.